TR4000i Named "Best Treadmill for Weight Loss"

 It’s hard enough to commit to change as it is.
 Before you begin, set yourself up for success.
 Gently maneuver your time and resources to facilitate your new goal.
 If you know that you’re going to be exercising in the evening, prepare throughout the day to free up your schedule by the time you will want to begin.
 If you love to be outside, don’t lock yourself inside of a dark gym.
 Give yourself a workout playlist of your favorite songs.

-Keeping this list in mind in combination with a healthy diet and with the help of the best treadmill for weight loss- the TR4000i and LifeSpan Club, there's no way you won't be able to reach your weight loss goal.
+Keeping this list in mind in combination with a healthy diet and the use of the best treadmill to lose weight- the TR4000i and LifeSpan Club, there's no way you won't be able to reach your weight loss goal.

 Treadmill vs Elliptical